arcusmaximus/TrRebootModTools/Documentation.md

 SOTTR uses the Wwise sound engine, which has a proprietary file format called .wem (for Wwise Encoded Media).
 To create such files, you need the Wwise authoring tools, which can be installed for free through the [Audiokinetic Launcher](https://www.audiokinetic.com/download/).
+~~You may be able to skip past the account registration using [bugmenot.com](https://bugmenot.com/view/audiokinetic.com).~~ Specifically, you need version 2023.1.1.8417.

 While it's possible to do the conversion using these tools alone, it's a bit cumbersome, so you can use the modding toolset's WwiseSoundConverter.exe instead.